neunzehnhundert97/CryptoLibraryToDebug/src/test/README.md

 ## Hashing

-Every algorithm that is available in Java is tested against 10 randomly genrated testinputs, ranging from 0 to 10000 bytes input lengths
+Every algorithm that is available in Java is tested against 10 randomly generated testinputs, ranging from 0 to 10000 bytes input lengths.